Easy Stuffed Shells Recipe

 Notes

-- If you prefer, you can substitute ricotta cheese for the cottage cheese.
+- You can substitute ricotta cheese for the cottage cheese.

 Recipe updated 8/27/23 to make a smaller quantity of shells.